Anastasia Samoylova

 Transformations

+My Transformations project has been inspired by the concept of ‘climatopias’, the subject of research by environmental scientist Alizé Carrère who defines ‘climatopias’ as ‘architectural works that meet social, political and spatial criteria for just, inclusive and resilient urban futures.’
+In Transformations I will focus on such examples using my visual method of careful observation and restrained commentary.
 In the face of overwhelming climate data and distressing images in the media, it is easy to succumb to feelings of helplessness.
-By highlighting progress, no matter how small, Anastasia Samoylova aims to shift the narrative from despair to one of collaborative resilience.
-Transformations will bring the stories of climate hope and progress to the forefront, ensuring they become catalysts for positive change.
+By highlighting progress, no matter how small, I aim to shift the narrative from despair to one of collaborative resilience.
+My Transformations project will bring the stories of climate hope and progress amidst adversity to the forefront, ensuring they become catalysts for positive change.”